West Tilbury

-West Tilbury is a village and former civil parish on the top of and on the sides of a 30 m tall river terrace overlooking the River Thames.
+West Tilbury is a village and former civil parish in the Thurrock district, in the ceremonial county of Essex, England.
+It is on the top of and on the sides of a 30 m tall river terrace overlooking the River Thames.
 Part of the modern town of Tilbury (including part of Tilbury Fort) is within the traditional parish of West Tilbury.
 In 1931 the parish had a population of 444.
 On 1 April 1936 the parish was abolished to form Thurrock.

 Location and administration

-West Tilbury is a former Church of England parish in the unitary authority of Thurrock, Essex, England.
+West Tilbury is a former Church of England parish.
 West Tilbury is one of seven conservation areas in Thurrock.

 The modern town of Tilbury is partly in its traditional area (including Tilbury Fort) but is buffered from it and mainly in the traditional parish of Chadwell St Mary.

 West Tilbury Village Hall

 The Village Hall (Memorial Hall), was opened in 1924 by Captain E. A. Loftus, in remembrance of those local men who gave their lives in World War I. The names are recorded on a memorial tablet in St. James's Church, in the village hall and on the village hall website.
 Located in Rectory Road and on the southern edge of the great common field, the hall was built using funds raised within the village and by donations from local landowners.
 The hall is available for hire and thereby continues to serve the wider community to the present day as the hub of village activity.
 West Tilbury Village Hall is a registered charity supported by local residents and their fund raising activities.